Cancel anytime

 - Increased defense spending globally

-- Growth in the commercial aviation market
+- Growth in commercial aviation aftermarket

-- Development of new technologies (e.g., hypersonics, directed energy)
+- Development of new technologies (e.g., hypersonics)

 - Expansion into emerging markets